 Artist, Writer, and Consultant

-Director of Marketing and Communications, Opera Theatre of Saint Louis
+Director of Marketing and PR, Opera Theatre of Saint Louis

 Director of Education, The Dallas Opera